Tax

 Any dividends received by a UK company would generally be exempt from taxation in the hands of the UK company.

-France For individuals: subject to a flat tax rate: an income tax at a 12.8% fixed rate and social contributions at a 17.2% rate (overall tax rate of 30%).
-The shareholders may also elect for a taxation at the progressive income tax rates if more beneficial (marginal tax rate of 45% + social contributions at a 17.2 % rate).
-The latter allows a 40% allowance upon the dividend incomes.
-This election is global for all equity revenue of a year (dividend, interest and capital gain)
+France For individuals: On dividends income, individuals are subject to (i) personal income tax at a 12.8% flat-rate tax and (ii) social contributions at a 17.2% rate (i.e., an overall tax rate of 30%).
+The taxpayers may also elect for a taxation at the progressive income tax rates if more beneficial.
+If any, dividends income will be subject to (i) personal income tax at the progressive scale up to 45%, after a 40% tax allowance upon the dividends income, and (ii) social contributions at a 17.2% rate.
+This election is global for all equity revenue of a year (i.e., dividend, interest and capital gain)

-Companies: subject to the corporate income tax at the standard rate of 25%.
-French parent companies holding at least 5% of the capital of a subsidiary for two years, may exclude 95% of the subsidiary’s dividends from the corporate income tax.
+For companies: On dividends income, companies are in principle subject to the CIT at the standard rate of 25%.
+However, French parent companies holding at least 5% of the share capital of a subsidiary for two years, may benefit from a CIT exemption amounting to 95% of the subsidiary's.
 Dividends may benefit from this regime as from the first year if the Parent company take the commitment to keep shares at least two years.
-Thus, only 5% will remain liable to tax, which leads to an effective tax rate of 1.25%.
-In case of French tax group, the allowance is 99%, so an effective tax rate of 0,25%.
-Also applicable to dividend from EU subsidiaries under certain conditions.
+Thus, only 5% will remain liable to tax, which leads to an effective CIT rate of 1.25%.
+In case of French tax group, the CIT exemption is equal to 99% of the subsidiary’s dividends, so an effective tax rate of 0,25%.
+Also applicable to dividends from EU subsidiaries under certain conditions.

 Germany Information unavailable or not applicable